Zag-Research/Zag-Smalltalk/Documentation/Execution.md

 - offset - field index - forced SmallInteger
 ### ASStore
 - whitespace - nil or a string that should follow the token in textual representation - ignored by interpreter
-- target - value of the base for the load
+- target - value of the base for the store
 - offset - field index
 - expression - the value to be stored
 ### ASMethod